Twin Peaks logo

 Excellent

 Twin Peaks earns an Excellent Stability Score.
-Three-year turnover of 1.60% is well below the typical Food & Beverage franchise (around 5%) and sits near the low end of churn for casual-dining concepts.
-Out of 3 total exits across the three reported years, ceased operations dominated with 2, alongside 1 franchisor buyback and no non-renewals or terminations.
+Three-year turnover of 1.60% is well below the typical Food & Beverage franchise (around 5.6%), and sits well inside the low-churn range for casual dining concepts and comparable full-service formats.
+Out of 3 total exits, ceased operations dominated with 2, alongside 1 franchisor buyback, and no terminations or non-renewals.

-The dominance of ceased operations suggests location-level economics: operators likely chose to close underperforming sites rather than being removed by the franchisor.
-A single franchisor buyback alongside those closures indicates the franchisor does sometimes reclaim units as part of managing the system.
+The dominance of ceased operations suggests location-level economics: operators chose to close underperforming locations, which often points to local market fit, lease or labor pressures, or operator-level execution rather than system-wide franchisor enforcement; the presence of a single franchisor buyback hints the franchisor selectively reacquired one unit, a step that can stabilize reported retention without indicating broad buyback activity.
 For prospective franchisees, this is among the strongest retention profiles in franchising.

 How Much Does It Cost to Open a Twin Peaks Franchise?